Skip to content

 Complete the form

 Fill in the details.
-For the inverter, use the product name exactly as it appears on the device or manual (e.g., 'Hoymiles HM-600', 'EcoFlow PowerStream 800W', 'Anker Solarbank 2 Pro').
+For the inverter, use the product name exactly as it appears on the device or manual (e.g., 'Hoymiles HM-600').
 For capacity, use the inverter's maximum AC output — not the panel wattage.
-So a 600W panel system connected to an 800W micro-inverter: the inverter output is 800W, but the actual expected output cap is 600W.
-Use the lower figure to be conservative.
+So a 600W panel array connected to an 800VA microinverter: the inverter output is the figure the form is asking about.
+Have the model number of the complete kit to hand too, because that is what has to appear as verified compliant on the ENA Type Test Register.

 4